-- Prereq: open to majors in Counseling and School Psychology or by permission - Attention is given to understanding the psychological significance of the counseling relationship and to the development of the specific skills of counseling.
+- Prereq: open to majors in Counseling and School Psychology with advisor approval - Attention is given to understanding the psychological significance of the counseling relationship and to the development of the specific skills of counseling.
 This course is a pre-practicum experience.

-CSP 856P, Multicultural Counseling ......
-3 hours

-- Prereq: admission to programs in the Department of Counseling and School Psychology or instructor permission - This course addresses trends, issues, theories, concepts and professional practice in multicultural counseling by building awareness of one's assumptions, values and biases regarding cultural diversity, promoting understanding of the worldview and sociopolitical history of culturally diverse clients, and developing appropriate intervention strategies and techniques for working with and/or advocating for culturally diverse clients.
+CSP 856P - Multicultural Counseling......3 hours This course addresses trends, issues, theories, concepts and professional practice in multicultural counseling by building awareness of one's assumptions, values and biases regarding cultural diversity, promoting understanding of the worldview and sociopolitical history of culturally diverse clients, and developing appropriate intervention strategies and techniques for working with and/or advocating for culturally diverse clients.